 Austin, TX (PRWEB) May 22, 2014

-Falcon Containers today announced a major speaking engagement for CEO and Co-founder, Stephen Shang.
+Falcon Structures today announced a major speaking engagement for CEO and Co-founder, Stephen Shang.
 Shang will speak at the International Camp Logistics and Workforce Accommodation Forum, to be held in Houston, on June 16 and 17.
 The forum is slated to offer workshops, panels, and informational sessions on workforce living quarters, temporary base camps, and related logistics.

 Shang was selected to speak based on his decade’s worth of experience in workforce housing solutions—including oilfield villages, border patrol camps, and forward operating bases.
-Since 2003, Falcon Containers has become a leading provider of modified shipping containers, with the capacity to design and engineer turn-key, mobile work camps.
+Since 2003, Falcon Structures has become a leading provider of modified shipping containers, with the capacity to design and engineer turn-key, mobile work camps.
 Falcon specializes in crew housing, field offices, mobile IT rooms, and industrial storage for companies in the energy sector and beyond.

 “Modified shipping containers make ideal housing units for jobsite crews and other temporary populations—particularly those in remote or inhospitable regions,” said Shang, in reference to his presentation.
 “Their steel makeup and wind/water-tight composition means they can often protect residents better than fabricated homes.
 In fact, we’re constantly hearing about clients’ prior experiences with mobile housing that falls apart.
 Containers, on the other hand, are extremely durable, long-lived assets.”